aimms/documentation/dataexchange/sqldb.rst

 Comment
     This node will be ignored, so it can be used to add comments

 This is an extended example for a MySql database.
-The server does not have the default port (3306 for MySql), the String Parameters are represented as `text`` and write uses a batch size of 7:
+The server does not have the default port (3306 for MySql), the String Parameters are represented as "text" and write uses a batch size of 7:

 .. code-block:: xml